AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

       copy %1 bclyt\C.bclyt
       ```

-      Save it as `.bat`, drag & drop the BCLYT file in the batch file, enter the created `bclyt` folder and move on to the next step.
+      Save it as `.bat`/`.cmd`, drag & drop the BCLYT file in the batch file, enter the created `bclyt` folder and move on to the next step.

 6. Launch Switch-Toolbox.